County of Plumas Redistricting Process

 Every ten years, districts must be redrawn so that each district is substantially equal in population.
 This process, called redistricting, is important in ensuring that each board member represents about the same number of constituents.
 In Plumas, the Board of Supervisors is responsible for drawing supervisorial districts.
 Redistricting is done using U.S. Census data, which was released on August 12, 2021.
 For the County of Plumas, the redistricting process will be completed by December 7, 2021.

 Why does redistricting matter to me?

-Redistricting determines which neighborhoods and communities are grouped together into a district for purposes of electing a board member.
+Redistricting determines which neighborhoods and communities are grouped into a district for the purpose of electing a board member.

 Community members are encouraged to provide information regarding their communities of interest.
 A community of interest can be a neighborhood, network, or group of people who have common interests in the community and would benefit from being grouped into a single district.
 Keeping communities of interest together is an important principle in redistricting.